ESSENTIAL VULVA FACTS

 VULVA & VAGINA - WHAT IS THE DIFFERENCE?

 The ignorance is not just about hygiene but also about our own anatomy.
-Vagina is a word that is often used to include everything "between the legs".
+Vagina is a word often used to include everything "between the legs".
 But what we usually refer to is the vulva.
 The vulva is the outer part of the intimate area and the vagina is the internal canal that leads to the uterus.
 The vagina is self-cleaning.
 It has an army of bacteria that keep the vagina moist, healthy and with an acidic pH value.
 And like all bacteria, these also have a smell.
 This smell is completely natural.
 We all have different sets of bacteria and thus have our own very unique smell.
 If the smell changes its character to a pungent or fishy smell it is a sign of a bacterial imbalance.

 As unique as our own scent, so is the appearance of the vulva.
 It can be likened to a flower with two layers of unique petals.
 These "petals" are called "labia" which is a Latin word for lips.
 Between the outer and inner labia the remains of dead skin cells, discharge and menstrual blood can be accumulated and cause bad odor and infections if not properly cleaned.
 "If you take care of your vulva in a proper way you will reduce the risk of developing infections, bacterial imbalances, pain during intercourse, eczema and other concerns," says Dr Rebecka Kaplan.